teo666/Universal-Motor-Controller/README.md

 or equivalently, when `tick_count` is 488 approximately a seconds is passed, that is how Arduino libraries implements millis, micros and delay functions.

-The idea that we use is the same: increment a variable by one periodically inside the timer overflow ISR (executed when timer reaches its maximum value) and reset it when ZCD find a zero volt point... then reapeat.
+The idea that we use is the same: increase a variable by one periodically inside the timer's overflow ISR (executed when timer reaches its maximum value) and reset it when ZCD find a zero volt point... then reapeat.

 Go back to potentiometer example.
-Suppose to be immediatly after a 0 volt point and ZCD has reset our variable, and also use this condition to turn on triac.
+Suppose to be immediatly after a 0 volt point and ZCD has reset our variable, and also use following condition to turn on triac.

 ``` c++
 if( tick_count >= (999 - pot_value)){